coder52/CarND-PID-Control-Project/README.md

 Finally, Derivative is the rate of change during a given interval.
 Interpreted by a PID controller: y =  d(ε)/dt

 All three of these PID controller components create output based on measured error of the process being regulated.
-If a control loop functions properly, any changes in error caused by setpoint changes or process disturbances are quickly eliminated by the combination of the three factors P, I, and D. [click here for more info](https://www.thorlabs.com/tutorials.cfm?tabID=5dfca308-d07e-46c9-baa0-4defc5c40c3e) or [here](https://en.wikipedia.org/wiki/PID_controller)
+If a control loop functions properly, any changes in error caused by setpoint changes or process disturbances are quickly eliminated by the combination of the three factors P, I, and D ([click here for more info](https://www.thorlabs.com/tutorials.cfm?tabID=5dfca308-d07e-46c9-baa0-4defc5c40c3e) or [here](https://en.wikipedia.org/wiki/PID_controller)).

 ## Effects of PID Controls On Car